ch1x0r/OpenCV/README.md

 # OpenCV
+## Deep learning
-AI computer vision using OpenCV
+AI computer vision using OpenCV on the edge.